p3nGu1nZz/Unity-Dialogue-Model/README.md

 ## Possible Adaptations and Extensions

 The user came up with a creative idea to adapt the Sorter demo example in ML-Agents, which is an environment where the agent has to sort the numbers on the wall by pointing at them in ascending order.
 The user suggested changing the numbers to letters, and mapping each letter to a corresponding ASCII code.
 The user also proposed changing the reward function to reward the agent for producing meaningful words or sentences, and penalize it for producing gibberish or errors.

-I hope this markdown content block captures the essence of our conversation.
-You can save it into a md file and use it as a reference for your project.
-If you have any feedback or questions, please let me know.
-I'm always happy to help you. 😊